vic/fastparse_ext/README.md

 >
 > The result of Whithin2 is a tuple with the result of both parsers.
 >
-> Note that the inner parser must be given as a partial function.
+> NotWithin succeeds only when inner fails inside of outer.

 See [tests](fastparse_ext/test/src/fastparse_ext/FastparseExtTest.scala) for runnable examples.